 Open-source software (OSS) sounds almost too good to be true.

-This is in stark contrast to commercially developed software, where the source code is closely guarded and protected from prying eyes.
-Famous examples of OSS include Linux and Drupal, which are some of the biggest names in their respective fields.
+This is in stark contrast to commercial software (or closed source software), where developers closely guard the source code protect it from prying eyes.
+Famous examples of OSS include Linux, Android and Drupal, which are some of the biggest names in their respective fields.

 Here’s everything you need to know about OSS, from how the software is developed, to attitudes towards open-source software in the tech industry.

 OSS is typically developed by teams of volunteers.
 This can be anyone from individual programmers to large companies, improving the software organically.

 For example, Github is a community and task management platform for developers where they can collaborate on open source projects by fixing bugs and contributing code.
 This allows people to develop their skills and learn from other developers.

 Open source projects normally begin with a new idea, or additional functionality or capability for an existing OSS component.
 The idea is quickly formed into a prototype, and the software is released as soon as it runs.
 It’s a powerful system to prioritise projects for the benefit of society, and there are already many open source projects that help the non-profit world such as Khan Academy or the MIT Open Agriculture Initiative.

 Despite the potential for bugs and poor compatibility, this early release is quickly improved by an online community, who liaise with the development team to note any problems with the open-source code and the software.
 This development cycle continues until the latest release is stable, with further work taking place to improve the quality of the code in the long-term.

 There are also companies such as Red Hat that specialise in open source technology, and they build and support open source products.